mxenabled/mx-quickconnect/README.md

 or later installed._

 Edit your `docker-compose.yml` file and remove or comment out backends you would not like to run.
+Just make sure you have at least one backend and frontend.
 Then:

 ```bash
 docker-compose up